ptesser/awesome-reference-resources/README.md

 ### Security

 - [Explain JWT video](https://www.youtube.com/watch?v=WzfJgCOMIsU). he use AngularJs as a front-end framework, but it's the same thing for the other systems.

+### Utilities

+- [NgRok](https://ngrok.com/docs): I want to expose a local server behind a NAT or firewall to the internet.